 Physical activity boosts moods while providing more energy at the same time.
 It’s also good for relieving stress, which often causes chronic tiredness.
 If possible, try and find a form of exercise that’s enjoyable to you – this way, it’ll be easier for you to develop a habit rather than quitting after the initial excitement wears off.

-With your BetterMe plan, you can regularly do the recommended exercises, as well as try out various activities in our workout library.
+With your BetterMe plan, you can regularly do the recommended exercises and try out various activities in our workout library.

 Take vitamins

-Some supplements can help boost energy levels and make it easier for you to go through the day feeling well-rested and refreshed.
-Some of them can be taken every day for lasting benefits, while others may need to be consumed occasionally depending on your needs.
-Remember to always talk to your doctor about any supplements before starting to take them.
+Some supplements can help boost energy levels and make it easier to go through the day feeling well-rested and refreshed.
+Some can be taken daily for lasting benefits, while others may need to be consumed occasionally, depending on your needs.
+Remember to always talk to your doctor about any supplements before taking them.

 Drink enough water

 If your body is short of fluids, one of the first signs is a feeling of fatigue.
-Aim for about eight glasses per day and drink more when you’re feeling tired or thirsty.
-Apart from the energy boost, it can also have a positive effect on your skin and digestive system.
+Aim for about eight glasses daily, and drink more when tired or thirsty.
+Besides the energy boost, it can also positively affect your skin and digestive system.

 You can track your daily water intake with the BetterMe app.